 Kofax is a global software company serving customers in over 48 countries.
 Their innovative solutions help enterprises streamline their operations, increase productivity, and better engage with customers for competitive advantage and growth.
 The company’s rapid growth and technical excellence caught the attention of the $4 billion global data and collaboration leader Lexmark in 2015 when it acquired Kofax for $1 billion.

 For years, Kofax had used traditional training methods such as classroom-style, in-person training to educate its business partners.
 As the company continued to grow at a rapid pace, senior management came to realize that these methods were no longer scalable from a cost perspective.
 Traditional, in-person training was costing the company $95 per hour.
 Further, these “information dumps” were not particularly useful methods of knowledge transfer.
 The company had to rely on trainees to proactively seek out information, and results were neither predictable nor easily measured.

 In 2011, Kofax brought on Phillip Jones as Vice President of Field Enablement to optimize the company’s learning and development programs.
 He knew that the company needed to improve accountability and testing.
 But as a new employee, Jones had yet to establish full credibility within the organization and faced pent-up, sky-high expectations from his fellow executives.
 As a result, it was not an option for Jones to recommend a traditional LMS system that would take months to implement, require IT support, and come with a seven-figure price tag.
 He needed to make an impact quickly and cost-effectively.

-By leveraging Mindflash’s innovative course creation, management and tracking features, Kofax is developing an hour of training in 23 hours at a cost of less than $2,000.
+By leveraging Mindflash’s innovative course creation, management, and tracking features, Kofax is developing an hour of training in 23 hours at the cost of less than $2,000.
 The average individual course takes 61 hours in development time and costs $5,000.

 Jones and his team run a six-step, two-week process for course creation: